Nevenall/sufficient-reason/System/Magick.md

     - You may be able to include one Asset
     - Mystick assets, especially resonance, might help you in your feat

-# (do we need a section about opportunties here? paradox burning paradox? it is a part of action, but it's also a thing unto itself. like wpheres)
+# (do we need a section about opportunties here? paradox burning paradox? it is a part of action, but it's also a thing unto itself. like pheres)

 ### Reality Resists Your Magick

-  Once you've rolled for your feat, Reality will oppose you with a dice pool based on your effect dice and the Sphere compoents of your feat.
+  Once you've rolled for your feat, Reality will oppose you with a dice pool based on your effect dice and the Sphere components of your feat.

   - Locality
     - Includes a place's locality trait